canontech/staking-payouts/README.md

 > Put them in a JSON file once and simply run this program each time you want to collect.

 Want to automate the payout gather process?
-> Using cronjob, run this program at regular intervals.
-Its already docker ready!
+> Using something like Systemd timers, run this program at regular intervals.
+Plus, its already docker ready!

 This simple tool allows your creates a batch of payout transactions for a given list of validators.